anthofflab/paper-2021-scch4/README.md

-# Replication code for Errickson, Keller, Collins, Srikrishnan and Anthoff "Improving the Climate Model Calibration Reduces the Social Cost of Methane"
+# Replication code for Errickson, Keller, Collins, Srikrishnan and Anthoff (2021) "Equity more important in social cost of methane than climate uncertainty"

 This repository holds all code required to replicate the results of:

-Errickson, Keller, Collins, Srikrishnan and Anthoff (2021) "Improving the Climate Model Calibration Reduces the Social Cost of Methane".
+Errickson, Keller, Collins, Srikrishnan and Anthoff (2021) "Equity more important in social cost of methane than climate uncertainty".

 ## Hardware and software requirements